laike9m/PyPunchP2P/README.md

 Python edition: py2.6+ but no Python 3 support
 Platform: Linux/Windows

-usage
+Usage
 -----
 Suppose you run server.py on a VPS with ip 1.2.3.4, listening on port 5678
 ```bash
 $ server.py 5678
 ```

-client A and client B:
+On client A and client B (run this on both clients):
 ```bash
 $ client.py 1.2.3.4 5678 100
 ```
-The number `100` is used to match clients, i.e. clients with the same number will be linked by server.
+The number `100` is used to match clients, you can choose any number you like but only clients with the **same** number will be linked by server.
+If two clients get linked, two people can chat by typing in terminal, and once you hit `<ENTER>` your partner will see your message in his terminal.
+Encoding is a known issue since I didn't pay much effort on making this tool perfect, but as long as you type English it will be fine.

-Test
+Test Mode
 ----
 You could do simulation testing by specifying a fourth parameter of `client.py`, it will assume that your client is behind a specific type of NAT device.